+40.735.525.710 reservations@travelmaker.ro

 Promoting Eco-tourism and The Beauty of Medieval Villages

-Ever since his first visit, the Prince of Wales has invested a lot of time and efforts into promoting the entire Transylvanian area with all its key aspects.
+Ever since his first visit, the Prince of Wales has invested a lot of time and effort into promoting the entire Transylvanian area with all its key aspects.

 You Can Even Visit The Prince’s Own House in Transylvania

 However, you’d get a lot more by choosing a complete tour of all the Saxon villages and their fortified churches.
-Doing so, you’ll be able to see Prince Charles’ involvement to its full extent and the overall beauty of Transylvania.
+By doing so, you’ll be able to see Prince Charles’ involvement to its full extent and the overall beauty of Transylvania.

 If you are interested in top things to do and see in Transylvania read more about it in this article.